 What does Motorhome/RV Insurance cover?

 Uninsured and Underinsured Motorist coverage (UM/UIM) is commonly purchased and typically required along with liability coverage.
 If someone hits you and you are hurt, that person is responsible for your medical bills under their own liability policy.
-If that person didn’t have enough coverage though, or had no insurance at all, the UM/UIM portion of your policy can help cover your medical bills.
+If that person didn’t have enough coverage though or had no insurance at all, the UM/UIM portion of your policy can help cover your medical bills.

 You may also want to purchase comprehensive coverage for your RV.
 This type of coverage will pay for damage to your own RV in a variety of situations.
-Theft, fire and vandalism will typically be covered under comprehensive coverage.
-Most often you will pay a deductible, or out of pocket cost, if your RV is damaged.
+Theft, fire, and vandalism will typically be covered under comprehensive coverage.
+Most often you will pay a deductible, or out of pocket cost if your RV is damaged.
 Once your deductible is paid, your insurance company will help cover the rest of the damage.
 Ask your insurance company for a list of deductible options when you obtain your RV insurance quote.

 Collision coverage usually gets paired with comprehensive coverage.
 Collision coverage will also have a separate deductible and will cover damage to your motorhome if you hit another object such as a tree or fence.
 It will also be the coverage you use to repair your own motorhome if you caused an accident with another vehicle.

 There are many other kinds of optional motorhome insurance coverage as well.
-If you store many personal belongings in your motorhome, you will want to purchase additional personal property coverage to make sure those belongings are covered.
+If you store any personal belongings in your motorhome, you will want to purchase additional personal property coverage to make sure those belongings are covered.
 Towing or breakdown coverage is frequently an optional RV insurance add-on.
 Some companies will also offer smaller deductible options for a broken windshield.
 It’s important to ask your RV insurance company about available coverage options!